 Do a once over of the course before the marathon to familiarize yourself with course turns, elevation and other physical factors so there’s no surprises on race day.

 5. Pushing yourself too hard, too fast

 Running at a steady pace to avoid overexerting yourself early on is the best way to make sure you get to the finish line.

 Use the last few miles to push yourself and give it your all at.
-Using Polar M400 with the Polar H10 heart rate sensor to monitor your heart rate during the race is a good way to know whether you’re running too intensely and need to slow down.
+Using a heart rate monitor during the race is a good way to keep an eye on whether you’re running too intensely and need to slow down.

 Please note that the information provided in the Polar Blog articles cannot replace individual advice from health professionals or physicians.
 Please consult your physician before starting a new fitness program.